-In connection with our acquisition of Safety-Kleen in 2002, we fair valued certain preacquisition tax contingencies and established tax reserves for potential tax assessments and statutory interest related to the acquisition.
-The amount of such contingencies was \$13.7 million and was increased to \$14.4 million in 2005 as a result of an increase of \$.7 million for statutory interest related to these potential assessments.
+In connection with our acquisition of the CSD assets in 2002, we fair valued certain preacquisition tax contingencies and established tax reserves for potential tax assessments and statutory interest related to the acquisition.
+The amount of such contingencies was \$13.7 million and was increased to \$15.6 and \$14.4 million in 2006 and 2005, respectively.
+The increase of \$1.2 in 2006 and \$0.7 million in 2005 was for statutory interest related to these potential assessments.
 Should we reduce the \$13.7 million in tax contingencies in future periods, either as the result of changes in our estimates or settlements, the effect of those reductions will be recorded as a decrease in acquisition related intangible assets, rather than a tax provision benefit.
-Reductions associated with the \$0.7 million in statutory interest recorded in 2005, or statutory interest recorded in future periods, would be a tax provision benefit.
+Reductions associated with the statutory interest recorded in 2005 and 2006, or statutory interest recorded in future periods, would be a tax provision benefit.